 Thus, as a student of criminology and psychology, and a sometime critic of economic approaches to criminal law policy, I initially imagined that this commentary would be a sharp critique of Eric Posner's Law and Social Norms as it applies to topics I have mined in past work.
 In his book, Posner attempts to boil down a wide variety of human actions to their bare essentials.
 The engine of the book is a general model of nonlegal cooperation, which Posner describes as a signaling game.
 Because people desire to cooperate with one another, they engage in regular but costly sorts of behaviors in order to communicate to each other that they are good partners for cooperation.
 Posner calls these behavioral regularities "norms," and he uses this general model to comment on everything from family law to voting to criminal law.
 Thus, Posner explains that observance of criminal law—which could be costly to compliant individuals—is a function of the fact that people "are likely to obtain future returns when others see them obeying a legitimate law."

 Date of Authorship for this Version

 Meares, Tracey L., "Signaling, Legitimacy, and Compliance: A Comment on Posner’s Law and Social Norms and Criminal Law Policy" (2002).
 Faculty Scholarship Series.
-Paper 516.
+516.